Emily adds Colour to Deutscher+Hackett Sale

 Meadmore’s captive work free to join Mexico’s Olympic sculptures

-Steve Dow Janus … Australia gave it to Mexico for the 1968 Olympics. … The Sydney-based art adviser David Hulme, of Banziger Hulme, an approved valuer for the Australian government’s cultural gifts program, says he saw the sculpture in 2010 and it was still in good condition. ”There’s been a momentum building for a couple […]
+Writes Steve Dow in the Sydney Morning Herald.
+Janus … Australia gave it to Mexico for the 1968 Olympics. … The Sydney-based art adviser David Hulme, of Banziger Hulme, an approved valuer for the Australian government’s cultural gifts program, says he saw the sculpture in 2010 and it was still in good condition. ”There’s been […]